learn-co-curriculum/phase-0-javascript-events-acting-on-events-lab/README.md

 usually either `event` or `e`.
 You will see these in a lot of JavaScript code, and we recommend you use them as well.

-This pattern, when you first enccounter it, is tricky to wrap your head around.
+This pattern, when you first encounter it, is tricky to wrap your head around.
 Don't worry if it doesn't make total sense yet &mdash; it will become clearer as you continue through the curriculum.
 You might also want to read the excellent accepted answer in [this Stack Overflow thread][so].